Liz Jones: Confessional writing and marriage

-Later career and writing
+Later career

 After four years as Life & Style editor at the London Evening Standard from 2002, she left to join the Daily Mail as Style editor in early 2006 at twice her previous salary.
+She also writes for British Airways' High Life magazine on destinations and hotels.

+Notable articles and reception

-Jones claims that she is disliked by the fashion industry: "The fashion industry stinks and everyone in fashion hates me.
+Jones says that she is disliked by the fashion industry: "The fashion industry stinks and everyone in fashion hates me.
 No one talks to me when I go to the shows.
 I'm barred from a lot of shows now.
 I've been barred from Armani, Louis Vuitton, Chloe, Chanel, Marc Jacobs, Victoria Beckham..."
-She also writes for British Airways' High Life magazine on destinations and hotels.
 Jones has been described by Deborah Orr as a "very gifted writer and apparently very flaky human being".
+In July 2013, Decca Aitkenhead wrote that "no one deconstructs (fashion's) futile, psychologically destructive false promises more forensically than Jones – and in a mass market tabloid at that".

 Often considered somewhat self-obsessed, with the veracity of her confessions questioned, she has been defended by Tanya Gold who wrote: "There are many confessional journalists in Britain, but none as forensic or as self-critical as Jones."
-She has reported from Bangladesh, and was sent by her newspaper to cover the famine in Somalia in the summer of 2011; her suitability for this assignment was questioned by Ros Coward.
-In June 2012, she attracted attention by slating Holly Willoughby for posting a photo of herself on Twitter without makeup as a "betrayal to women".
-This Morning TV co-presenter Phillip Schofield defended Willoughby, saying "I swear there can be no greater force against all womankind than Liz Jones.
-She is inconsistent, bitter, nasty and unhinged".

 Jones wrote about an alleged current love interest, the Rock Star (RS), in her weekly diary in The Mail on Sunday's You magazine from July 2010.
 Despite dropping many heavy hints that the "rock star" was Jim Kerr of Simple Minds, in a November 2011 interview in the London Evening Standard, she finally admitted it is not Kerr.

 Until the end of October 2012, Jones lived in Brushford, just south of Dulverton, Somerset.
 Her comments about the area and in the book The Exmoor Files angered local people.
 The journalist Jane Alexander thought Jones opinions were "a clichéd, stereotypical and, frankly, lazy image of the countryside."
 After moving to the Yorkshire Dales, a Mail on Sunday column on her surroundings was the subject of four articles in The Yorkshire Post in September 2016.

+She has reported from Bangladesh, and was sent by her newspaper to cover the famine in Somalia in the summer of 2011; her suitability for this assignment was questioned by Ros Coward.

+In June 2012, she attracted attention by slating Holly Willoughby for posting a photo of herself on Twitter without makeup as a "betrayal to women".
+This Morning TV co-presenter Phillip Schofield defended Willoughby, saying "I swear there can be no greater force against all womankind than Liz Jones.
+She is inconsistent, bitter, nasty and unhinged".

+Other activities

 At the beginning of January 2014, Jones became a contestant in Celebrity Big Brother 13 on Channel 5 TV with comedian Jim Davidson, rapper Dappy, boxer Evander Holyfield, among others.
-She was evicted from the house on 22 January 2014 after receiving the fewest votes to remain.
-Jones was declared bankrupt in May 2017.
+She was the fourth of the contestants to be evicted from the house on 22 January 2014.

 Her first novel, 8½ Stone, was published in 2020.